 log(p1p)=b0+b1x1+b2x2++bpxp\log\left(\frac{p}{1-p}\right) = b_0 + b_1x_1 + b_2x_2 + \cdots + b_px_p

-Here the slope says the predicted score increases by 55 points for each extra study hour, if the linear model is a reasonable fit.
+The slope says the predicted score rises by 55 points per extra study hour, if the linear model fits.

 y^=20+4x1+2x2+1.5x3\hat{y} = 20 + 4x_1 + 2x_2 + 1.5x_3

-The coefficient 44 now has a more specific meaning: it is the predicted score change for one more study hour, holding sleep and practice quizzes fixed.
+with x1x_1 study hours, x2x_2 sleep hours, x3x_3 practice quizzes.
+The coefficient 44 now means the predicted score change for one more study hour, holding sleep and practice quizzes fixed.

 log(p1p)=6+0.8x1+0.5x2\log\left(\frac{p}{1-p}\right) = -6 + 0.8x_1 + 0.5x_2

-If a student studies 66 hours and sleeps 77 hours, then
+For a student who studies 66 hours and sleeps 77 hours,

 6+0.8(6)+0.5(7)=2.3-6 + 0.8(6) + 0.5(7) = 2.3